-Panic greeted them as they hurried to their vehicles—neighbors shouted—a neighbor’s child cried, searching frantically for Fluffy, her cat.
+Panic greeted them as they hurried to their vehicles—neighbors shouted—a child cried, searching frantically for Fluffy, her cat.
 Alan and Kathleen took a final look at their home.

 Alan turned on the walkie-talkies and handed one to Kathleen.
 “Listen up, I don’t want to lose you.”

+Tears flowed down her cheeks.
 “I will.
 I love you, Alan.”

+He gently kissed his wife.
 “I love you, too, Kathleen.”

+The walkie-talkie beeped again.
 “Don’t look, Kath, just stay with me.
 We’ll be OK.”

-“I know, babe.
-But we got out in time.
-We’re alive, and we have each other.”
-Kathleen followed her husband in a daze, while Alan prayed through the speaker, “Oh, God, we plead for mercy, in Jesus’ name.
+Kathleen wiped her face with her sleeve and followed her husband in a daze, his voice pleading through the walkie-talkie.
+“Oh, God, we ask for mercy, in Jesus’ name.
 Send rain.
 Help the firefighters.
 Please, protect us.
 Sovereign God, heal our land,” Alan prayed, thankful to be alive.

-“It will feel good.”
 “Come on, who could it hurt?”

 “Come on, let us in.
 You know you want to.”

-Quietly, you hear your name.
+Softly, you hear your name.
 Then, the kind voice says, “Read it.”

 You walk to the table and pick up the book.
 You know where to find it—near the beginning.